luciopaiva/java-nio-tcp-perf/README.md

-# Java TCP performance test
+# Java TCP load and performance test

 ![](screenshots/screenshot-20200124-0200.png)

-This is an experiment to test some performance aspects of a Java TCP server.
+This is an experiment to test some performance aspects of a Java NIO TCP server.

 It is basically made of two parts: TcpServer and TcpClientBatch.
 The former runs a vanilla NIO non-blocking server and the latter spawns a certain number of NIO, also non-blocking, TCP clients which will connect to the server part.